 - Findmypast.ie and ancestry.co.uk (paying sites with 14-day free trial options).

 There are also many other online and offline resources not listed above.
+For example Burial Records for many Irish cemeteries are online and most are free to use.

 We have focused on Irish records, mainly related to the Irish Volunteers, Cumann na mBan, Old IRA and National Army.